mathjax/MathJax/mathjax/docs/rst/community.rst

 first to see if it has already been reported.
-You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy <getting-mathjax-svn>` to verify that the problem persists in the lastest version.
+You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy <getting-mathjax-svn>` to verify that the problem persists in the latest version.

 .. _badge: